UNC System Military Affairs

 Information for Prospective Military-Affiliated Students

 The UNC System offers a variety of resources to support military student success.
 Each of North Carolina’s 16 public institutions hosts a website that is specifically tailored to serve military-affiliated current and prospective students.
-Get to know our UNC System institutions or visit our page for military transfer students to learn more about how you can transfer to a UNC System institution from the military.
+Get to know our UNC System institutions or visit our page for transfer students to learn more about how you can transfer to a UNC System institution from the military.

 The UNC System partnered with Bunker Labs to increase the number of businesses in North Carolina that are owned by veterans and military spouses.